 Each system has its pros and cons, just like anything else, and you’ll find convincing arguments for both sides.
 Boilers tend to produce cleaner heat and have lower maintenance costs.
 Additionally, they can be more energy efficient, allowing you to save on your utility bill.
 However, the problem with boilers is they can take a while to warm a room and raise humidity levels.
 Furnaces are great because they are less expensive and easier to install.

 If you’re interested in expert advice on which system is right for your home, contact John Owens Services online or give us a call.
+We are the furnace repair & replacement specialists in Sonoma & Marin counties, with locations in Santa Rosa & San Rafael!

 Our philosophy is simple, we always want to maintain equipment to give it the longest life possible.
 Next, we want to focus on repairing when something goes wrong.
 Then only as the last choice, we replace equipment when needed.
 That’s the John Owens Way.